smohith/cp4i-install/README.md

    ![cp4i-operator-redis-deploy.png](images/cp4i-operator-redis-deploy.png)

-4. In the YAML editor scroll down to the `resources` section to update the `memory requests and limits` to `256Mi`.
+4. In the YAML editor scroll down to the `resources` section to update the `memory` requests and limits to `256Mi`.
 Click `Save`.

    ![cp4i-operator-redis-yaml.png](images/cp4i-operator-redis-yaml.png)

-5. The failing pod will now terminate and a new one iniatialized and the operator installation should eventually change to `Succeeded`.
+5. This will spawn a new pod and the operator installation will eventually change to `Succeeded`.

    ![cp4i-operator-redis-success.png](images/cp4i-operator-redis-success.png)